You're in high school (ninth through twelfth grade, or

-You're in high school (ninth through twelfth grade, or**

 Create a plan.
 Identify the root cause of the issue, determine your project goals, and create solutions to the issue.

 Present your plan to GSEMA.
 Submit your Gold Award Project Proposal for approval.
 All project proposals must be approved before a Gold Award plan can be initiated.
 Approval is determined through the Gold Award Committee Review process.
-Submit your proposal at GoGold Online by the deadline.
+Submit your proposal at GoGold Online by the 15th day of each month.
 Need help with GoGold Online?
 Read through the GoGold FAQs for Girl Scouts.

 Take Action.
 Finalize your Project Plan Agreement, lead your team, and carry out your plan.